 - Improper grounding – If wires are not properly grounded, grounding loops can occur which generate additional unwanted signals within a network.

-- Poor wiring techniques – Poor network wiring practices, such as using unshielded wiring or improper equipment usage can result in additional electrical noise.
+- Poor wiring techniques – Poor network wiring practices, such as using unshielded wiring, can result in additional electrical noise.

-- Poor network design/layout – Faulty connections, loose connections, or bad network circuitry can cause additional noise within a broadband network.
+- Poor network design/layout – Faulty connections, loose network switches, or bad network circuitry can cause additional noise within a broadband network.

 Effects Of Network Noise

-Generally speaking, if network noise is not recognized and rectified in a timely manner, it can result in a degradation of overall network performance in the following ways:
+Generally speaking, if network noise is not recognized and rectified in a timely manner, it can result in a degradation of overall network performance due to the following:

 - Reduced data transfer rate – Signal interference as a result of network noise can reduce the speeds at which data is transmitted within the network.

-- Loss of data packets – Network noise can cause data packets to be lost on the way to its destination.
+- Loss of data packets – Network noise can cause data packets to be lost en route to its destination.
 When this occurs, some or all the information does not get transmitted to the recipient.

-At Promptlink Communications, we know how detrimental noise can be to a broadband network and to your business.
+At Promptlink, we know how detrimental noise can be to a broadband network and its impact on your business.
 For this reason, we have developed our proprietary Network NoiseHawk solution designed to localize the source of the network noise.
-Our patent-pending software solution, easily accessible on a mobile or any access device, collects data from multiple sources which it then uses to accurately pinpoint the source of the network noise.
-Noise can usually be located within 1-2 areas, instead of the usual 6+ stops required today.
+Our patent-pending software solution, easily downloaded to a mobile device, collects data from multiple sources which it then uses to accurately pinpoint the source of the network noise.
 For more information about our NoiseHawk solution, contact us.